bhanuchander600/bhanu1st-project/README.md

 # bhanu1st-project
-this is for learnong purpose.
+this is for learning purpose.